aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Improved > Uniform, vest and backpack have a new function called "REMOVED" that allows the editor, for any reason, to spawn all their units with no those things;
 - Improved > Groups (troops and vehicles) set as "be_STEALTH" now operate on "White" combat mode (Hold Fire but Engage At Will) and not "Green" anymore (Hold Fire and disengage);
 - Improved > The file fn_CSWR_spawnsAndWaypoints.sqf has been renamed to fn_CSWR_management.sqf;
-- Added > Vehicles and soldiers can (or not) spawn separately with specific spawn points for faction vehicles;
+- Added > Vehicles and soldiers can (or not) spawn separately with specific spawn-points for faction vehicles;
 - Added > Sniper teams have their own loadout customization (uniform, vest, rifle, ammo, optics, and its attachments);
 - Added > Watch movement exclusively for sniper teams (_move_WATCH) makes the team associated look for high spots to stay overwatching the markers on the map until the mission ends, with no new moves;
 - Added > Occupy movement for troops (_move_OCCUPY) makes the team associated occupy some building in a range, moving to the next one after a pre-defined time by the editor;